 What does a neurosurgeon do?

 Neurosurgeons focus on diagnosing and treating conditions that affect the neurological system such as the brain, spinal cord, and related nerves and arteries.
 They perform a variety of procedures to treat a variety of conditions such as brain tumors, head trauma, spinal stenosis, infections, cerebral aneurysms, epilepsy, tumors of the peripheral nerves, malformations of the central nervous system, and strokes.
 They discuss procedures with patients and provide follow-up treatment.
-Neurosurgeons often work with other doctors in the plan of treatment of patients.
+Neurosurgeons often work with other physicians in the plan of treatment of patients.
 Some specialize in specific areas of the body such as the brain or spine.
 Others sub-specialize in a specific area such as pediatric neurosurgery, open vascular neurosurgery, epilepsy neurosurgery, stroke neurosurgery, and micro neurosurgery.

 What kind of training does a neurosurgeon need?